-The success of the show was unlike anything else, taking the world by storm and although it ended this year (2019) after eight seasons you can still come to Northern and explore the famous sites of the series.
+The success of the show was unlike anything else, taking the world by storm and although its ending disappointed a lot of fans in 2019, it was still the most-watched TV show across streaming services in 2020.
+After eight seasons, fans can still come to Northern Ireland and explore the famous sites of the series.

-Ireland isn’t short of impressive TV shows that are gripping, funny, drama-filled and more, these are just a few of the ones worth mentioning but there are many more out there.
+Ireland isn’t short of impressive TV shows that are gripping, funny, dramatic and everything in-between.

-Let us know if we missed out your favourite or if you love one of the shows above.
+Let us know if we missed out on your favourite Irish TV Show or if you love one of the shows mentioned in the comments below.